-This is the Weekly Recreation and Road report for June 12th – June 18th 2019.
+This is the weekly Recreation and Road report for August 6th-August 13th.

 - Due to reduced budgets & staffing, the Forest Service is not able to guarantee a supply of firewood at cabins and campsites right now, except at Middle Ridge Cabin.

-- Also join us at the Nemo Host Site for the weekly Friday night potluck this June 14th.
-The Nemo Host Site is the first developed site on the Nemo Recreation Loop, approximately 15 miles south of Wrangell.
-The potluck begins around 6pm.
-All are welcome.
+- Also join us at the Nemo Host Site for the weekly Friday night potluck & Campfire Program on August 9th as we celebrate 75 years of Smokey Bear.
+The Nemo Host Site is the first developed site on the Nemo Recreation Loop, approximately 14 miles south of Wrangell.
+The potluck begins around 6pm, and the Campfire Program starts at 7pm.

-This announcement is courtesy of KSTK and your Wrangell Ranger District.
-If you have any questions or comments, feel free to contact their office at 907-874-2323.
+This announcement is courtesy of your Wrangell Ranger District.
+If you have any questions or comments, feel free to contact its office at 907-874-2323.